flyway/flywaydb.org/documentation/database/sqlserver.md

 ```

 - Click 'Submit'
-- Download the archive and add the files to your classpath.
-See [Adding to the classpath](/documentation/addingToTheClasspath).
+- Download the archive and add it to the `lib` folder in your command-line installation.

 #### Connecting